windmill-labs/windmilldocs/docs/intro_scripts.md

 sidebar_position: 1
 ---

-# Intro
+# Intro Scripts

-Windmill turn your scripts into internal apps that automate repetitive workflows.
+Windmill turns your scripts into internal apps and modules that automate repetitive workflows.
 It's common for engineers to hack together scripts to automate repetitive tasks for a non-technical user (sales, ops, customer support, customer success, etc).
 Examples include:

+- building data pipelines that need to augment their data from data in multiple services
 - creating users, resetting user licenses
+- integration data from multiple services, reacting to new events from service X (new email, new message in Discord, an HackerNews message matching a given pattern, a new row in a database or a google sheet)
 - customer onboarding that requires setting up multiple systems, including the production site and third-party SaaS services
 - team mate onboarding that requires setting up multiple systems
 - moving data to and from CRMs and marketing systems

-The difficult part is turning those scripts into usable, self-serve apps for those teams.
+The difficult part is composing those scripts and turning them into:

+- self-serve shareable apps for the rest of the teams with an intuitive UI
+- production-grade workflows that always work and that are easy to maintain, iterate and observe the pasts runs of.
+Those pipelines are triggered by webhooks to react to events, or schedule themselves to poll for new changes.

 Usually, that doesn't happen because:

 - there's no agreed upon way to run those scripts
-- building a UI for scripts is time consuming
+- building a UI for scripts and flows is time consuming
 - many issues arise along the way that are painful to solve (permissions, collaboration, audit logs, secrets, deployment)
+- running scripts on a production-grade infra that is cost-efficient and reliable takes a lot of time to do right

 Windmill solves those problems, and makes sure that scripts become widely useful tools.
 The central tenet is: make building automation fast and easy, and